Alcoholics Anonymous Meetings

 Gasoline -

-In Jan 2009, the Dutch side was selling gas at about 1.45 NAFl per liter which is close to $3.10 per gallon.
+In 2012, the Dutch side was selling gas at about $5.30 per gallon, still cheaper than than the French side if you are buying at the correct exchange rate, but you'd save about 60 US cents per gallon if you got gas at the Cadisco stations offering 1 to 1.
 The French side is a mess because the Euro is so strong.
 Some stations are accepting dollars at better than market rates, some aren't.
-I've seen prices range from $4.20 per gallon to the $4.78 per gallon.
-On a ten gallon fillup, it's $11 to $16 dollars.
-If you care, ask before it gets pumped.
+I've seen prices range from $4.60 per gallon to the $5.80 per gallon.
+On a ten gallon fillup, that's a range of $12.
+If you care, ask before it gets pumped and watch any currency conversions carefully.
+Subscribe to our newsletter for more timely gasoline price information.

 Back to the list